/dev/random: Other operating systems

 Tru64 UNIX 5.1B, AIX 5.2 and HP-UX 11i v2.
 As with FreeBSD, AIX implements its own Yarrow-based design, however AIX uses considerably fewer entropy sources than the standard /dev/random implementation and stops refilling the pool when it thinks it contains enough entropy.

 In Windows NT, similar functionality is delivered by ksecdd.sys, but reading the special file \Device\KsecDD does not work as in UNIX.
 The documented methods to generate cryptographically random bytes are CryptGenRandom and RtlGenRandom.
 Windows PowerShell provides access to a cryptographically secure pseudorandom number generator via the Get-SecureRandom cmdlet.

-Cygwin on Windows provides implementations of both /dev/random and /dev/urandom, which can be used in scripts and programs.